cisco/cisco-network-puppet-module/README.md

 *IMPORTANT: Choose only one provider to configure the `route_distinguisher` property on a given device.
 Using both providers simultaneously on the same device may have unpredictable results.*

 ##### `shutdown`
 Shutdown state of the VRF.
-Valid values are 'true' and 'false'.
+Valid values are 'true', 'false', and 'default'.

 ##### `vni`
 Specify virtual network identifier.
 Valid values are Integer or keyword 'default'.